 - 1.1 Introduction

 - 1.2 Existing Military In The Marianas

 - 1.3 Purpose and Need

 - 1.4 Global Perspective Background

 - 1.5 Decisions To Be Made

-- 1.6 Site Specific Analysis vs. Analysis of Long-term Projects
+- 1.6 Site Specific Analysis vs.

+Analysis of Long-term

+Projects

-- 1.7 Overview of Alternatives
+- 1.7 Summary of Action

+Alternatives

 - 1.8 National Environmental Policy Act and Executive Order 12114 Compliance

 - 1.9 Agency Coordination

 - 1.10 Sustainability

 - 1.11 Documents Incorporated by Reference

-of Mutual Cooperation and Security (Mutual Security Treaty), contains general provisions on the further development of international cooperation and on improved future economic cooperation.
+For instance, the U.S.-Japan (1960) treaty, known as the Treaty of Mutual Cooperation and Security (Mutual Security Treaty), contains general provisions on the further development of international cooperation and on improved future economic cooperation.
 Both parties assumed an obligation to maintain and develop their capacities to resist armed attack and assist each other in the event of an armed attack on either party in territories under Japanese administration.
 This provision is carefully crafted to be consistent with Japan's Constitution that limits its military capabilities to defensive only capabilities.
 U.S. treaty commitments with the other nations listed above also require a timely response to incidents and a consistent U.S. presence of force as a deterrent in the Pacific region.